ADHD Women and Relationships: Patterns, Conflict Loops, and What Changes After a Late Diagnosis

 Exhaustion from masking

-A partner may see forgetfulness as lack of care.
-Emotional intensity as overreacting.
-Shutdown as avoidance.
-Disorganization as irresponsibility.
+Inside a relationship, these traits can be misunderstood.
+A partner may see forgetfulness as a lack of care.
+Emotional intensity may be viewed as overreacting.
+Shutdown can be perceived as avoidance.
+Disorganization might be interpreted as irresponsibility.

 Meanwhile, the woman with ADHD often feels: